sara-nl/spiderdocs/source/Pages/couchdb_rest_api.rst

 Get database info
 ===============================
-To get the database information, similarly create the get-database-info command:
+To get the database information, similarly create the get-database-info command.
+Note that you need to specify at the end of the command which database you are interested in.

 .. code-block:: bash